 Montjuïc is a hill situated near the center of Barcelona, south of the old town with many attractions.

 The development of the zone started with the 1929 International Exhibition held in Barcelona.
-The Palau Nacional, today hosting the MNAC was the centerpiece of the Exhibition and today dominates the hill overlooking the Magic Fountains, a spectacle of light, water and sound worth enjoying.
+The Palau Nacional, today hosting the MNAC was the centerpiece of the Exhibition and today dominates the hill overlooking the Magic Fountain, a spectacle of light, water and sound worth enjoying.

 Nearby are the colossal sports hall Palau Sant Jordi, Calatrava’s telecommunications spear and the botanical garden.